lqf96/chrome-crawler/frontend/README.md

     + `w`: Window object of document to inject script into.
     + `url`: URL of the script.
     + The function returns a promise that will be resolved after the script is loaded.
+  - `crawler#get([key])`: Get server data from backend.
+    + `key`: The key of the data to be retrived.
+If omitted, all backend data will be retrived.
+    + The function returns a promise that will be resolved with the value of the data.